Adventure Time | Magic, swords and heartbreak

 Adventure Time premiered on the Cartoon Network (CN) on April 5th, 2010.
 Since Pendleton Ward created its pilot in 2007, it was a journey to convince Cartoon Network Studios that it was a valid TV show.
 It took lots of pitches, storyboards, and changes of direction to produce the first season.
 But after that and over the years, Adventure Time became a success.
 Children loved the show and adults appreciated it as well.
 Finn the Human and Jake the Dog, the two protagonists, quickly became Cartoon Network’s icons, because of their simple and recognizable design.

 Some people grew up watching Adventure Time, and the show grew up with them.
 Some watched it all as adults and were able to capture the more subtle and deeper messages inside it.
-Either way, Ward’s creation has a place in the heart of many, and the show itself is a result of love of animation and the will to improve it.
+Either way, Ward’s creation has a place in the heart of many, and the show itself is a result of his love for animation and his will to improve it.

 Realism and tragedy